mochalog/mochalog/README.md

 JPL only really supports the classic term model (i.e., variable, atom, integer, float, compound), but has half-baked support for SWI Prolog's string type extension.

-Strings and text atoms (and also reserved symbols) are all brought into Java as org.jpl7.Atom instances, but with an indication of their origin: see `Atom.atomType()`.
+Strings and queryText atoms (and also reserved symbols) are all brought into Java as org.jpl7.Atom instances, but with an indication of their origin: see `Atom.atomType()`.

 From Java into Prolog you can't currently create a string :-( but this may just require a hack to `Atom.put()`